fifth-postulate/julian/README.md

 # Description

 *Warning*:  This is _alpha_ quality software.
 APIs will change.
 There are bugs.
 Use with caution.
+Time zones are not yet supported and semantics that should account for time zone choose arbitrary, unpredictable behavior.

+With that out of the way, the library can do a lot of useful stuff.

 # Changes in this Version